NousResearch/Open-Reasoning-Tasks/README.md

 ```
 Name: Syllogism Reasoning

 Description: This task involves providing a series of syllogisms to the model to evaluate its logical reasoning capabilities.

 Example(s):
+- Example 1:
     Input: All men are mortal.
 Socrates is a man.
 What can we conclude?
     Output: Socrates is mortal.

+- Example 2:
     Input: All fruits have seeds.
 An apple is a fruit.
 What can we conclude?
     Output: An apple has seeds.

-Diagram (Optional):
+Diagram (Optional): None
 ```

 ## Contributing